chains-project/bacardi/results/results_baseline_buggy_line/gpt-4o-mini/471d07e01cd0c79dc9bed5344ed46418f4c078a2/patches/patch1/responses/ResourceManagerRpc.java_response.txt

   // TODO(ajaykannan): implement "Organization" functionality when available (issue #319)

-  /** Clears the Policy from a resource. */ void clearOrgPolicy(String resource, OrgPolicyInfo orgPolicy) throws IOException;
+  /** Clears the Policy from a resource. */ void clearOrgPolicy(String resource, OrgPolicy orgPolicy) throws IOException;

   /**
    * Gets the effective Policy on a resource.